bobbicodes/typomaniac/README.md

 # Typomaniac

 There are things I hate about every text editor, and for years I used [my own console editor](http://github.com/btowerscoding/bob).
 However, in the last few years I've gotten used to VSCode because of its outstanding Clojure integration thanks to [Calva](https://calva.io/).
 But, it's VSCode.
-So I finally realized I had all the tools lying around to throw this together, my own Electron editor.
+So I finally realized I had all the tools lying around to throw this together.
 Uses [Codemirror 6](https://codemirror.net/), NextJournal's [clojure-mode](https://github.com/nextjournal/clojure-mode), and the [Small Clojure Interpreter (SCI)](https://github.com/babashka/sci).

-## "But Electron is slow"...

-So am I.

 ## Status